-During this semiannual reporting period, the National Endowment for the Arts (NEA) Office of Inspector General (OIG) completed the Congressionally mandated Financial Statement Audit of the NEA for fiscal year 2022.
-We also worked with the NEA on the follow-up process, required by the Office of Management and Budget, that resulted in the NEA and awardees taking corrective actions on eleven OIG recommendations - nearly a quarter of open recommendations for the semiannual period.
-In addition, we resolved 83 percent of the hotline complaints received during the semiannual period, and added two audits to our annual audit plan based on the remaining hotline complaints received.
+During this semiannual reporting period, the National Endowment for the Arts (NEA) Office of Inspector General (OIG) completed the Congressionally mandated report on the NEA's Compliance with the Digital Accountability and Transparency Act of 2014 for the Fourth Quarter of Fiscal Year (FY) 2022 and the Financial Statement Audit of the NEA for FY 2023.
+We also worked with the NEA on the follow-up process, required by the Office of Management and Budget, that resulted in the NEA and awardees taking correction actions on nine OIG recommendations during the semiannual period.
+In addition, we resolved 56 percent of the hotline complaints received and referred 39 percent to other NEA offices or outside agencies during the semiannual period.